[Train the Kenyan Way Blog Series]

 A 27km continuous run where he alternated 6km at marathon race pace (rather, adapted marathon race pace considering the 7500ft of altitude plus hilly dirt roads) with a 1km recovery between them at approx 25-30seconds slower than marathon effort.

-Canova’s theory is that during the ‘recovery’ the body becomes better adapted to removing lactic acid whilst moving a fast speeds.
-This a particularly important mechanism for all 5k-half marathon runners regardless of actual race speed.
+Canova’s theory is that during the ‘recovery’ the body becomes better adapted to removing lactic acid whilst moving at fast speeds.
+This is a particularly important mechanism for all 5k-half marathon runners regardless of actual race speed.

 So whether it is a basic 1’/1’ fartlek or a Canova special ‘Specific Fartlek’, if you want to run the Kenyan way you better start incorporating this style of running into your training right away.